 Note how often you check your body, ask people for reassurance, or look at health information.

 Try to gradually reduce how often you do these things over a week

 Write your health worries in the first column, then more balanced thoughts in the second, for example, in the first column you may write, "I'm worried about these headaches" and in the second, "headaches can often be a sign of stress".

 When you get the urge to check your body, for example, distract yourself by going for a walk or calling a friend.

 Try to gradually start doing things you've been avoiding because of your health worries, such as sports or socialising.

 Try to relax

-- try this simple breathing exercise or visit the Mind website for some relaxation exercises
+Try a simple breathing exercise or visit the minding your head website for some relaxation exercises.

 More useful links